arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 - `properties` is a list of key/value pairs that represent information relative to the specific port

-- `identificationPrefs` is a list of key value pairs that represent information to identify the board **model**

 To make the above more clear let’s show an example with the `serial_discovery`:

 ```JSON